Bird Shoal, Carrot Island, Sand Dollar Island & More!

 Accessible at low tide, this sandbar offers the best hunting grounds for sand dollars.
 Located between Bird Shoal and the Atlantic Ocean, the shallow tidal pools surrounding the sandbar offer a great swimming environment and excellent snorkeling opportunities.
 Pack light sunscreen, small cooler with drinks, shell bag or bucket for sand dollars.
 By Reservation only.

-Just call or email to get guarantee your seats!
+Call or email to get guarantee your seats!

 The ferry to Bird Shoal & Rachel Carson Reserve runs every 30 minutes, and reservations are not required.